 Until further notice, the seminars will be delivered online using Zoom – please open a zoom meeting for your seminar and there is no need for access password.
-The date of the seminar must be coordinated in advance with the supervisor and the link to the zoom must be included in the publication of the seminar.
+The date of the seminar must be coordinated in advance with the supervisor and the link to the zoom must be included in the above mentioned template for publication of the seminar.
 For hybrid seminar please coordinate room with Graduate Studies Coordinator: Sharon Emuna

-1. Before publicizing the date of your seminar lecture, please check with your advisor that the date is suitable for him/her.
-The date should not be changed once the lecture has been publicized.
+1. Before publishing the date of your seminar lecture, please check with your advisor that the date is suitable for him/her.
+The date should not be changed once the lecture has been published.

-2. If there are scheduling changes nonetheless, please resend the information to Rivka Zur, and note that you are updating an existing notification.
-If the original notification remains on the site, let Rivka know so that she can remove it.
-Other details can be modified, if necessary, via the same process, while noting that you are updating an existing notification.
-The system will not send out an update following modifications.
-You may send your own notification of scheduling changes to: CS-GRAD -SEMINARS-L listserv.technion.ac.il.
+3. If there are scheduling or other changes nonetheless, please resend the information to Maya Sidis, and note that you are updating an existing notification.
+The system will not send out an update following modifications but you may send your own notification of scheduling changes to: CS-GRAD -SEMINARS-L listserv.technion.ac.il.

-3. Any notification that goes out via the department distribution list and on the department website will appear under your name.
+4. The notification that goes out via the department distribution list and on the department website will appear under your name.
 If your name has changed or does not appear in the student index, please contact Maya Sidis for update (prior to sending out the notification).
-See Personal Information for instructions on updating your personal information on the site.

 5. To confirm that your notification has been registered by the system, check the lecture schedule on the department website to make sure your lecture appears.
 If it does, the list-serve will automatically send out a notification 3 days for magister and 14 and 3 days before your lecture for doctoral seminar.
 Pleas send the template file for distribution at least two weeks before the lecture date and for Ph.D. seminar it is strongly recommended to send more than two weeks before the date to avoid premature email distribution.

 7. Any form of notification other than the one described above will not be recognized as the official notification required.
-Specifically, a seminar lecture integrating a separate field seminar (like the Pixel Club) should be publicized both on the field seminar mailing list as well as via the distribution channel detailed above.
+Specifically, a seminar lecture integrating a separate field seminar (like the Pixel Club) will be published in addition and not instead of the distribution channel detailed above.